HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/declare-variables.md

 # Declare variables

+### Declare a variable without a declared type
-Create a variable without type.
+Create a variable without a declared type.
 Although the type is not explicity declared, you cannot reassign the variable later to a different type.

 ```haxe
 var foo = 2;